FrigoEU/psc-ide-vim/README.md

 ![:PSCIDE omnicompletion gif](http://frigoeu.github.io/gifs/omnicompletion.gif)

 ## Prerequisites
-* Vim version 8 or higher
+* Vim version 8 or higher or NeoVim version 0.2.0 or higher.
 * purs installed and available on your path
 * [purescript-vim](https://github.com/raichoo/purescript-vim)
 * `bower.json` or `package.json` file in the root path of your project